 It’s not cheap to run a conference.
 Keep in mind catering, venue, tours, event management and AV costs.
 The cost of setting up the virtual event was not even covered by the amount of virtual registrations we sold!
 As a not-for-profit organisation, we couldn’t afford to run the event at a loss and so, we needed to breakeven at minimum.
-Also, as a Not-For-Profit this is our only fundraiser for the whole year.
 Keep in mind, our pricing was much cheaper than previous AAEE Conferences.

 What are you doing with our feedback?